kp-8111/US_home_price_analysis/README.md

    - Higher unemployment reduces home prices.
 3. **Mortgage Rates**:
    - Moderate positive correlation (`0.25`).
-   - This suggests that as mortgage rates increase, home prices also tend to rise, potentially reflecting common economic factors such as inflation.
+   - This suggests that as mortgage rates increase, home prices also tend to rise but Slighty.
 4. **Housing Supply**:
    - Weak positive correlation (`0.22`).
-   - This indicates that an increase in housing supply is slightly associated with higher home prices, although the relationship is not very strong.
+   - This indicates that an increase in housing supply is slightly associated with higher home prices.
 5. **Building Permits**:
    - Moderate positive correlation (`0.44`).
    - This suggests that higher numbers of building permits, which signal increased construction activity, are associated with higher home prices.